 While this style means more income potential, it may discourage any new recruits that you get to join Forever Living.
 No one is going to enjoy having to pass on a percentage of their profits.

 *On a side note, Forever Living is not very upfront with their compensation approaches.
 Most of the online documentation is very complicated and/or out of date.
 I attempt to be as accurate as possible in this post, but some aspects may be incorrect or out-of-date, depending on when you read the piece.

-This doesn't sound too bad, until we remember that each Case Credit totals $214 of sales.
-So, four Case Credits represents more than $800 of sales and/or purchases.
+This doesn't sound too bad until we remember that each Case Credit totals $214 of sales.
+So, four Case Credits represent more than $800 of sales and/or purchases.
 That's a lot!

 You also need to hit the requirements for whatever rank you happen to be on.